 CLICK HERE for more on Draper Museum golden eagle research

-Dr. Charles R. Preston, the Willis McDonald, IV Senior Curator of Natural Science and Founding Curator-in-Charge of the Draper Natural History Museum at the Buffalo Bill Center of the West:
+Nathan Doerr, the Willis McDonald, IV Senior Curator of Natural Science and the Draper Natural History Museum at the Buffalo Bill Center of the West:

 - 307-578-4078 and [email protected]

-Rebecca West, Curator of Plains Indian Cultures and the Plains Indian Museum at the Buffalo Bill Center of the West:
+Rebecca West, Executive Director & CEO, Former Curator of the Plains Indian Museum at the Buffalo Bill Center of the West:

 - Plains Indian cultural aspects of the exhibition, Plains Indian Museum